top of page

 My Past Life as a Sports Agent: The Real Beginning

-After a few minutes, Jeff walked into Sam’s office.
-He was a nice-looking guy, polished and professional with an intense presence that was impactfully felt right away.
-He briefly asked about my background, but then he cut to the chase and shifted his focus by drilling me about my intention to be a sports agent, as well as my commitment to pursuing that career path.
-He also explained, and pretty much warned me, that being a sports agent was very challenging and not for everyone.
-I told him I was sure that I wanted to be an agent, and that I thought I could be successful, having a good understanding of the inner-workings of the NBA due to the exposure my family had given me, and that my network should serve me well in that industry.
+After a few minutes, Jeff walked into Sam's office.
+He was a nice-looking guy, polished and professional, with an intense presence that was immediately felt.
+Jeff briefly asked about my background but then cut to the chase and shifted his focus by drilling me about my intention to be a sports agent and my commitment to pursuing that career path.
+He also explained, and pretty much warned me, that being a sports agent was challenging and not for everyone.
+I told him I was sure that I wanted to be an agent and that I thought I would be successful, having a good understanding of the inner workings of the NBA due to the exposure my family had given me and that my network should serve me well in that industry.
 I assured him that I lived and breathed basketball and the NBA.
 He then questioned my ability to handle the pressure that would come along with that career path.
 I explained my experience as a former athlete had prepared me.
 He asked if I had ever considered going to law school.
 I explained that I felt prepared to begin a full-time career.
 My answers to his questions seemed to be well-received, as both Jeff and Sam subtly nodded their heads with apparent approval.
-Jeff told me it wasn’t the best timing to add someone to their staff, but he would talk to Sam to discuss options.
+Jeff told me it wasn't the best timing to add someone to their staff, but he would talk to Sam to discuss options.
 Before I knew it, Jeff shook my hand, thanked me for coming, and walked out of the room.
 Sam followed him and asked me to wait there for a few minutes.
-When Sam came back into his office, he said he thought our meeting went really well and he was very optimistic.
-He said, “I think this is going to work.”
-I hopped into another cab and headed back to LAX to catch a flight to Milwaukee, where my parents lived.
+When Sam returned to his office, he said he thought our meeting went really well and was very optimistic.
+He said, "I think this is going to work."
+I hopped into another cab and returned to LAX to catch a flight to Milwaukee, where my parents lived.

-Once I got to my parent’s house, I proceeded to wait to hear from Sam.
-In hindsight, I probably should have looked for other jobs instead of putting all of my eggs in one basket.
+Once I got to my parent's house, I waited to hear from Sam.
+I probably should have looked for other jobs instead of putting all my eggs in one basket.
 However, I knew that I wanted to work for Excel.
 So I waited, and then I waited some more.
 I waited for weeks.
-The more time passed, the more antsy and impatient I became.
+And the more time passed, the more antsy and impatient I became.
 Eventually, I called Sam to check in.
-He told me that he thought something would happen, but he was still trying to push the idea through with Jeff.
+He told me he thought something would happen but was still trying to push the idea through with Jeff.
 I continued to wait for what felt like many more weeks.
-I was going crazy during that time as I was so bored and anxious to get my career started.
-I spent a lot of time at the gym lifting weights, binge-watched the entire series of the tv show “Lost” with my mom, and pretty much just twiddled my thumbs waiting for the call.
+I was going crazy during that time as I was so bored and anxious to start my career.

 And that’s how “My Past Life as a Sports Agent” really began.